 In 1993 with Nirvana being hailed as the “biggest rock band in the world” Kurt landed a deal with Fender to make a special guitar just for him, he came up with the idea to produce a completely new model that would hybrid a Mustang and a Jaguar.
-The first drawings were later published from his journals and he shared them with the Fender custom shop engineers, but would also give a glued picture of half a Jaguar and Mustang as he stated in the interview above.
+The first drawings were later published from his journals and he shared them with the Fender custom shop engineers, but he also gave a glued picture of half a Jaguar and Mustang.

 “What I did is I took a picture of a Mustang, a Polaroid picture of a Mustang, and a picture of a Jaguar and then cut them in half and glued them together and told them to build that.
 So that’s what it is.
 It’s the Jag-Stang.”

-This special model used simple Mustang electronics and single coil pickups as well, just like the tailpiece and pickguard pieces were all taken directly from the aforementioned model, but used the horns and mild aesthetic values from the Jaguar cut down to a lower scale.
-As for the headstock, after some trouble finding the right fit, Larry Brooks from the custom shop shared that they ended up using a standard Fender shape for it one that stuck after the first prototype and tryout sessions, for which Cobain wrote some suggestions.
-It had an alder body and a 24-inch scale maple neck with rosewood fretboard, on the neck position there was a Fender Texas Special and a white DiMarzio H-8 humbucker for the bridge.
+This special model used simple Mustang electronics and single-coil pickups as well, just like the tailpiece and pickguard pieces were all taken directly from the aforementioned model, but used the horns and mild aesthetic values from the Jaguar cut down to a lower scale.
+As for the headstock, after some trouble finding the right fit, Larry Brooks from the custom shop shared that they ended up using a standard Fender shape for it.
+One that stuck after the first prototype and tryout session.
+This model sports an alder body and a 24-inch scale maple neck with a rosewood fretboard, on the neck position there was a Fender Texas Special and a white DiMarzio H-8 humbucker for the bridge.

-The Jag-Stang was one of the last guitars Kurt used, usually rotated with Mustang models, and very sparsely his 65 Jaguar model.
-But this signature prototype model was used even two months before his death in 1994.
+The Jag-Stang was one of the last guitars Kurt used, usually rotated with other Mustang models, and very sparsely his 1965 Jaguar.
+But this signature prototype was used even two months before his death in 1994.

 Fender Mustang Sky-Stang

-Kurt Cobain acquired three Mustangs prior to the In Utero tour, all wired and set up in a very similar way with the only distinctive variation of their body colors, nicknamed “the Sky-Stang Series” came in blue, sky blue, and red all played through the final shows and years of his life.
+Kurt Cobain acquired three Mustangs prior to the In Utero tour, all wired and set up in a very similar way with the only distinctive variation of their body colors.
+Nicknamed “the Sky-Stang Series” these came in blue, sky blue, and red.
+All played through the final shows and years of his life.